19-1-skku-oss/2019-1-OSS-E5/README.md

 All Algorithms implemented in python

-These implementations are for demonstration purposes.
-They are less efficient than the implementations in the Python standard library.
+These implementations are for demonstration and educational purposes.
+Almost parts of project are consisted with Data structures, sorting algorithms, search algorithms, etc. They are less efficient than the implementations in the Python standard library.

 [Original project Link](https://github.com/TheAlgorithms/Python)